davilayang/learning-resources/ml-algos/classification/SVM.md

 [Kernel method, wikipedia](https://en.wikipedia.org/wiki/Kernel_method)
-[The Kernel Trick, quora](https://dscm.quora.com/The-Kernel-Trick) &nbsp;&nbsp;&nbsp;&nbsp; In its simplest form, the kernel trick means transforming data into another dimension that has a clear dividing margin between classes of data.
+[The Kernel Trick, quora](https://dscm.quora.com/The-Kernel-Trick) In its simplest form, the kernel trick means transforming data into another dimension that has a clear dividing margin between classes of data.
 Kernel methods require only a user-specified kernel, i.e., a **similarity function** over pairs of data points in raw representation.
-&nbsp;&nbsp;&nbsp;&nbsp; Kernel methods owe their name to the use of kernel functions, which enable them to operate in a _high-dimensional, implicit feature space_ without ever computing the coordinates of the data in that space, but rather **by simply computing the inner products between the images of all pairs of data in the feature space**.
+Kernel methods owe their name to the use of kernel functions, which enable them to operate in a _high-dimensional, implicit feature space_ without ever computing the coordinates of the data in that space, but rather **by simply computing the inner products between the images of all pairs of data in the feature space**.
 This operation is often computationally cheaper than the explicit computation of the coordinates.
 This approach is called the _"kernel trick"_.

 #### Trick with Inner Product